rsek/dataforged/starforged_moves.md

 ### Face Defeat

-**When you abandon or are deprived of an objective, envision the consequence of this failure**, clear the objective, and __Pay the Price__.
+**When you abandon or are deprived of an objective**, envision the consequence of this failure, clear the objective, and __Pay the Price__.

 If the fight continues, you may create a new objective and give it a rank to represent the changing situation.
 If any objectives remain, the fight continues and you are in a bad spot.